fjl/gencodec/README.md

 ### Struct Tags

 All fields are required unless the "optional" struct tag is present.
-The generated unmarshaling method return an error if a required field is missing.
+The generated unmarshaling method returns an error if a required field is missing.
 Other struct tags are carried over as is.
-The standard "json" and "yaml" tags can be used to rename a field when marshaling to/from JSON.
+The standard "json" and "yaml" tags can be used to rename a field when marshaling.

 Example:

-	type foo {
+	type foo struct {
 		Required string
 		Optional string `optional:""`
 		Renamed  string `json:"otherName"`